-United v Spurs: Your essential guide
+United v Spurs: The essential info

 WHICH TV CHANNEL IS IT ON IN THE UK?